LukeShirnia/out-of-memory/README.md

 ######## OOM ISSUE ########

 Number of OOM occurances in log file:  68

+KEY
+D = Dates
+H = Hour
+O = Number of Occurences

+D      H  O
+Feb 12 10 68

-Note: Only Showing first 3 OOM occurrences of the 68
+Note: Only Showing: 3 of the 68 occurences

-Date                     Occurances
-Date: Feb 12, Hour: 10 : 68
+Showing the 1st, 2nd and last
 ----------------------------------------
 Mar, 9, 10:58:55
 Sytem RAM:            987 MB